The Great Game of Specifications, Continued …

 5. Hold: Defend your own specs

 So you’re in the spec now, one way or another.
-But it could be months or years until the subs are ready to bid your product category.
+But it could be months or years until the subs are ready to bid on your product category.
 And that offers the bad guys (and aggressive GCs) plenty of windows to attempt to value-engineer out or flip your spec.

 6. Bid: Make sure your contractors know about every ripe opportunity

-Once the GC is awarded, the game is on to make sure your favorite contractors are bidding your product.
+Once the GC is awarded, the game is on to make sure your favorite contractors are bidding on your product.
 So you’ve got to assemble a bunch of manual emails to let them know, right?

 Wrong.
-The CRM can automatically pull up the whole list of the contractors relevant to the product category you’re pursuing, based on their geographic proximity to the job site.
+The CRM can automatically pull up the whole list of the contractors relevant to the product category you’re pursuing based on their geographic proximity to the job site.
 And you can select which ones you want to receive the alert.
 And bang, a whole bundle of emails goes at once with all the supporting project details, including documents.

 Ever had those lead emails go into the “contractor sales black hole”?
-How ‘bout this – the email provides only a teaser, with a prompt to “if you have time to quote this project, please click here to confirm.
+How ‘bout this – the email provides only a teaser, with a prompt to “If you have time to quote this project, please click here to confirm.
 We’ll send you the full details soon as you do …” And if the contractors you sent it to don’t confirm, you get prompted to direct it elsewhere!

 7. Close: Track what’s happening – what you’re winning and losing

 Chasing all the subs you sent those leads to would chew up some serious calendar time.
-So how about the CRM sends out a “closing the loop” prompt, and your subs can simply click through to give you feedback?
+So how about the CRM sends out a “closing the loop” prompt, and your subs can click through to give you feedback?
 Now you have numbers to work with, data to make choices that improve your future chances of success.

 That concludes the steps a CRM can automate to help you drive success project by project.
 Now you’re probably wondering how you can leverage that database to help you more holistically.
 In a subsequent post, we’ll talk about how to do just that.